ZhgChg.Li

 new DailyReportField("Mobile Traffic", new HeaderStyle(), new ContentStyle(), "#,##0"),

-new DailyReportField("Registration Count", new HeaderStyle(), new ContentStyle(), "#,##0")
+new DailyReportField("Registrations", new HeaderStyle(), new ContentStyle(), "#,##0")

 ]

-// Explanation of the daily traffic formula:
+// Explanation of daily traffic formula:

 // 3.
-SUBSTITUTE(ADDRESS(1, COLUMN(), 4), "1", "") removes the number 1 from the address generated by the ADDRESS function, leaving only the letter of the column, e.g., "C".
+SUBSTITUTE(ADDRESS(1, COLUMN(), 4), "1", "") removes the number 1 from the address, leaving only the column letter, e.g., "C".

 }